 This Is Not the Same Contract

 The original CCN operated under a FedRAMP Moderate baseline.
-CCN Next Gen explicitly requires FedRAMP High for cloud systems handling Health Care Delivery (HCD) data.
-VA has categorized that data at the Federal Information Security Modernization Act (FISMA) High level, meaning a breach would have severe or catastrophic consequences for the veterans whose records it contains.
+CCN Next Gen requires a materially higher security posture across all systems.
+VA has categorized Health Care Delivery (HCD) data at the Federal Information Security Modernization Act (FISMA) High level, meaning a breach would have severe or catastrophic consequences for the veterans whose records it contains.
+FISMA High drives the security requirements for every system handling that data.
+Cloud systems must obtain a FedRAMP High authorization.
+On-premises systems go through the standard NIST Risk Management Framework (RMF) authorization process at the High baseline.
+VA’s Handbook 6500 Series adds agency-specific overlay requirements on top of both.

 The difference between Moderate and High goes beyond control counts.
-Moderate carries 325 controls.
-High carries 421.
-More significantly, many of the controls shared between the two levels have more stringent parameters at High.
+High carries roughly 30 percent more controls than Moderate, and many of those shared between the two levels carry more stringent parameters at High.
 Incident response windows tighten, continuous monitoring becomes more intensive, and configuration management requirements grow more rigorous.
 Organizations that have operated comfortably at Moderate will find the High counterparts of familiar controls considerably more demanding to implement, document, and sustain.

 The security surface has also expanded structurally.
 CCN Next Gen introduces capabilities that did not exist in the original contract: appointment scheduling, comprehensive care coordination, and a central medical documentation processing system.
 Each creates new data flows, new system interconnections, and new ISA obligations.
 The contract now includes a Data Access Services (DAS) Interface Control Document as a formal contractual attachment rather than a referenced standard.
 The technology architecture is shifting from batch eligibility exchanges to real-time Fast Healthcare Interoperability Resources (FHIR)-based interoperability, a more capable standard that also carries a significantly broader attack surface.